JasoFal/Portfolio-Landing-Page/README.md

 ## Known Bugs

 * _No known bugs._
-* _When you click on the X in far top right of the screen it closes browser instantly._
+* _When you click on the X in far top right of the screen it closes the browser instantly._

 ## License